Moosyu/dotfiles/README.md

 # my really cool dotfiles
-originally stolen from [Awesome-copycats](https://github.com/lcpz/awesome-copycats) decided not to make it from scratch so i edited copland them i swear i changed it up
+originally stolen from [Awesome-copycats](https://github.com/lcpz/awesome-copycats)

+decided not to make it from scratch so i edited copland i swear i changed it up

 installation guide: